micheleasara/Chess-Cpp17/README.md

 ## What is this?
 A chess engine written in C++ 17, together with a small driver program which lets you play chess on the console for explainatory purposes.

 It allows all traditional piece movements, including en passant, pawn promotion and castling.
 Furhermore, 3-fold and 5-fold repetition, stalemate, the 50-moves rule, the 75-moves rule and draw for insufficient material are all supported.
+Finally, all moves can be undone.

 ## How do I build it?
 What about testing?
 I provided a makefile which will build the driver program for you.
 I also wrote several unit tests using googletest and Visual Studio Community 2019, which you can run by yourself as long as you have a proper IDE and build system.